Redhorn Fire burning near St. Ignatius - NewsBreak

 IN THIS ARTICLE

-An infrared flight shows the Elmo Fire has grown by another 2,201 acres and now stands at 18,427 burned.

-Wildfire near Elmo rapidly spreads past 16,000 acres; evacuations and road closures issued
+Wildfire near Elmo rapidly grows past 16,000 acres; evacuations and road closures issued

 ELMO, Mont. - What began as a 200 acre fire on the evening of Friday, July 29 in the Deep Draw area along MT-28 quickly grew, prompting evacuation warnings only hours later and spreading to 7,000 acres by Saturday afternoon.
 Designated as the Elmo 2 fire, it is currently estimated...